mdekstrand/cs533-web/glossary.md

     3. Paired *t*-test that tests, for a sample of paired observations, whether the mean difference between observations for each sample is zero (the measurements are, on average, the same).  $H_0: \mu_{x_{i1} - x_{i2}} = 0$

     Discussed in {video}`week5:hypotest`, {video}`week5:t-test`, and associated readings.

+Tuning set
+    A portion of your data set that you use to compare the performance of different candidate models, for hyperparameter tuning, feature selection, and similar tasks.
+    Distinct from the {term}`test set`, which is only used **once** to test the performance of your final model.
+    Often called a *validation set*, but I avoid this term because it is ambiguous.

+    See {term}`test set` for more details.

+Validation set
+    A widely-used name for the {term}`tuning set`.
+Sometimes validation and test are switched, so an author will talk about trying out different models with their test set and doing the final evaluation with a validation set.
+I avoid the term due to this confusion.

+    See {term}`test set` for more details.

 Variance
     A measure of the spread of a random variable (which may be observable quantities in the population).